Terminator 2: Judgment Day currently beats Blade Runner 64–36

 Where This Matchup Sits

-Terminator 2: Judgment Day sits at #4 in Action among 42 on BingeBracket.
+Terminator 2: Judgment Day is in the top quarter of Action among 48 on BingeBracket.

 Terminator 2: Judgment Day earned $518M on a $102M budget while Blade Runner made $42M on $28M.
 The bracket result tracks the money — Terminator 2: Judgment Day wins both.